 ASHA academy for autism and severe handicaps

-Earlier one of my readers had asked me which school Ramam goes to, after reading the post on Bangalore experience.He goes to ASHA.
+ASHA academy for severe handicaps and autism Earlier one of my readers had asked me which school Ramam goes to, after reading the post on Bangalore experience.He goes to ASHA.
 It is located in Basaweshwara nagar and is run by the dynamic Jaishree Ramesh.The teacher to student ratio is excellent.
 There is a lot of emphasis on visual learning.Written receipes for the cooking classes, use of schedule charts for the daily routines, social stories.The children are also taken on home visits and a monthly picnic.Two months back,they had been to the turf club and enjoyed horse riding.They have a yoga techer, speech therapist, music teacher,art therapist and an occupational therapist on board.The school timings are from 10-4.The special educator in each class is ably supported by the assistant teachers.
 IEPs with both short and long term goals are made.
 The school also had its sports meet in October.The school has a parents association.The school infrastructure is good.
-The schools stood second in the recently concluded Kalangana competition.
+The schools stood

 All in a day’s work